mmor115/FukaGateway/README.md

 # FukaGateway
-FukaGateway is a fully-functional proof of concept demonstrating the use of Landlock to secure a science gateway without modifying the underlying science application.
+FukaGateway is a fully-functional proof of concept demonstrating the use of Landlock/Seccomp to secure a science gateway without modifying the underlying science application.

 More info will be added here later.
 Please see the paper (to be added later) for more information.